luxonis/depthai/depthai_sdk/docs/source/index.rst

 ------------
 .. include::  install.rst

-To help you understand and learn how the package works, we created a few simple tutorials, which will teach you how to use our manager.
+To help you understand and learn how to use the package and how the manager classes work, we created a few simple tutorials:

-We prepared the following tutorials:
+- :ref:`Getting started with DepthAI SDK`
 - :ref:`Pipeline manager`
 - :ref:`Preview manager`
 - :ref:`Encoding manager`
 - :ref:`Blob manager`
 - :ref:`Nnet manager`

-We recommend that you start with the :ref:`Pipeline manager`
+We recommend that you start with the :ref:`Getting started with DepthAI SDK`

 .. include::  footer-short.rst